off-path/HellcodeLoader/readme.md

 ## Overview

-HellCodeLoader is a student project focused on malware development (maldev) techniques.
+HellCodeLoader is a student project focused on malware development (maldev) techniques made by 0xkylm and offpath.
 It demonstrates advanced process injection using indirect syscalls, Asynchronous Procedure Calls, reflective DLL loading, and a custom command-and-control (C2) web server.
 The project is modular, with each component fulfilling a specific role in the infection and control chain.

 ## Usage